Top Tips for Car Trips with Grandchildren

-Four, five, six hour car journeys can be tough on all of us, but for a child it can seem like even longer, so it's important that grandparents help treat and frame the journey as an adventure and not just a task to get from A to B. To avoid making the car trip feel like a chore, make sure to schedule some stops along the way where the kids can get out and stretch their legs, and even find some fun places along the road that they might enjoy spending some time at, helping to prevent any boredom and tantrums that might arise – an approach well worth the consideration.
+Long car journeys can be tough on all of us, but for a child, it can seem even longer, so it's important that grandparents help treat and frame the journey as an adventure and not just a task to get from A to B. To avoid making the car trip feel like a chore, make sure to schedule some stops along the way where the kids can get out and stretch their legs, and even find some fun places along the road that they might enjoy spending some time at, helping to prevent any boredom and upset that might arise – an approach well worth the consideration.

-The above advice is championed by Teresa Kindred, author of several books for mothers and blogger over at NanaHood, a very valuable resource in itself.
+The above advice is championed by Teresa Kindred, author of several books for mothers and a blogger over at NanaHood, a very valuable resource in itself:

-"We have five grandchildren age five and under and we stop at rest stops and let them run for 15 minutes” Teresa told us.
+"We have five grandchildren aged five and under, and we stop at rest stops and let them run for 15 minutes," Teresa told us.
 "We also plan lunch at a fast food restaurant that has a play area and give them 30 minutes there.
-Yes, it makes the travel time longer but it really helps with their attitude and makes being in the car with them easier!"
+Yes, it makes the travel time longer, but it really helps with their attitude and makes being in the car with them easier!"

-Teresa also has some very helpful tips for keeping the kids entertained while inside the car:
+Teresa also has some constructive tips for keeping the kids entertained while inside the car:

 Allow technology but with limits

-Kids love their technology, and while some of us might not understand the attraction of some of their favourite gadgets and gizmos, for a lot of children this is an important part of their lives, so allowing them to bring an item or two along will help make life easier.
+Kids love their technology, and while some of us might not understand the attraction of some of their favourite gadgets and gizmos, for many children, this is an important part of their lives, so allowing them to bring an item or two along will help make life easier.
 Gretta Schifano of the travel blog Mums do Travel has a tip for grandparents that may become handy in this department:

 Of course, the objective of trips such as these is to spend quality time with the little ones, so it's more than fair to implement limits on tech usage.
-This can be achieved by simply talking to them and letting them know that this is a moment to be spending time together, chatting and having fun.
-Providing alternative sources of entertainment will also help in this regard.
+This can be achieved by simply talking to them and letting them know that this is a moment to spend time together, chatting and having fun.

 Storytime with the kids

-Gretta also suggests that grandparents engage in telling stories with their grandchildren, entertaining them with their own tales and encouraging them to ask questions.
+Gretta also suggests that grandparents tell stories with their grandchildren, entertaining them with their own tales and encouraging them to ask questions.

 "Most children are fascinated by what childhood was like for older family members.
 Tell them stories about when you were young, and ask them questions about their lives, such as 'How do you get to school?' or 'What's your favourite game?' and then get them to ask you the same question about you at their age."

-Another suggestion from Mommybites and Karen is to "Listen together to books on tape through Bluetooth or other technology.
-Lots of good choices are available, depending on the ages and genders of the grandchildren.
+Another suggestion from Karen from Mommybites is to "Listen together to books on tape through Bluetooth or other technology.
+Lots of good choices are available, depending on the ages of the grandchildren.
 (Go to Goodreads for a list.)"

-Getting the kids enraptured in a riveting tale for a significant portion of the journey has its obvious benefits, and might provide the adults with some engrossing entertainment too.
+Getting the kids enraptured in a riveting tale for a significant portion of the journey has obvious benefits and might provide the adults with some engaging entertainment.
 The website BookPeople also has a fine selection available, including many favourite hits such as Harry Potter and the Roald Dahl collection.

 Grandparents might also consider encouraging the kids to participate in sing-a-longs, which is something Sue from Travel Tales of Life advises, along with arming yourself with plenty of snacks and toys:

-There are plenty of karaoke CDs available inspired by kids' favourite musical films and animations.
-Not only will this activity encourage the whole car to get involved but it will be a crowd pleaser as well.
+Plenty of karaoke tracks are available inspired by kids' favourite musical films and animations.
+Not only will this activity encourage the whole car to get involved, but it will also be a crowd-pleaser.

 Involve the children in making memories

-There are myriad ways to document a trip, and not only does this give the grandkids something to do but it will provide physical evidence of the adventure that can be looked back on with joy in the years to come.
+There are myriad ways to document a trip, and not only does this give the grandchildren something to do, but it will provide physical evidence of the adventure that can be looked back on with joy in the years to come.